CiscoDevNet/terraform-provider-aci/docs/resources/function_node.md

 - `relation_vns_rs_node_to_m_func` - (Optional) Represents the relation to Meta Function (class vnsMFunc).
 Type: String.
 - `relation_vns_rs_default_scope_to_term` - (Optional) Represents the relation to Terminal Abstract Class (class vnsATerm).
 Type: String.
 - `relation_vns_rs_node_to_cloud_l_dev` - (Optional) Represents the relation to Cloud L4-L7 Abstract Devices (class cloudALDev).
 Type: String.
+- `l4_l7_device_interface_consumer_connector_type` - (Optional) The connection type of the consumer interface.
+Allowed values: "none", "redir".
+Default value: "none".
+This argument can be set only when the function node is a "network load balancer" or "third party firewall".
+Type: String.
+- `l4_l7_device_interface_provider_connector_type` - (Optional) The connection type of the provider interface.
+Allowed values: "none", "redir", "dnat", "snat", "snat_dnat".
+This argument can be set only when the function node is a "network load balancer" or "third party firewall".
+Default value: "none".
+Type: String.
+- `l4_l7_device_interface_consumer_att_notify` - (Optional) The consumer interface attribute notification.
+Allowed values: "no", "yes".
+Default value: "no".
+Type: String.
+- `l4_l7_device_interface_provider_att_notify` - (Optional) The provider interface attribute notification.
+Allowed values: "no", "yes".
+Default value: "no".
+Type: String.

 ## Importing